 This picture above was taken with the kind help of Mr. Norbert Vance, professor of the Physics & Astronomy Department at Eastern Michigan University.
 He generously let me hook up my camera to large telescopes on campus to get this photograph when we were lucky enough to have a clear night early this February.
 This shot was taken from two separate telescopes and composited together to form something more visually engaging.

 The moon has been an extremely important tool for the cadence of lunar time.
-It’s been a symbol for enchantment, emotion, and wonder.
-It’s been a tool for agricultural cycles and effects the tides of our oceans alike.
+It’s been a symbol of enchantment, emotion, and wonder.
+It’s been a tool for agricultural cycles and affects the tides of our oceans alike.
 The moon presides over conception, pregnancy, and birth.
-It’s often associated with fertility and many of the most well-known mythologies feature female lunar deities, such as the Greek goddesses Phoebe, Artemis, Selene, and Hecate as well as the Chinese goddess Chang’e.
-The number of Gods and Godesses represented by the moon is vast and entire books have been written on this subject, as it’s the easiest and largest observable solar being observable next to the sun.
+It’s often associated with fertility and many of the most well-known mythologies feature female lunar deities, such as the Greek goddesses Phoebe, Artemis, Selene, and Hecate as well as the Chinese goddess Change.
+The number of Gods and Goddesses represented by the moon is vast and entire books have been written on this subject, as it’s the easiest and largest observable solar being observable next to the sun.

-This picture shares the same starry night sky as the first image, but in the context of the triune universe.
+This picture shares the same starry night sky as the first image but in the context of the triune universe.
 The hint of a ladder is present here, which has been a frequent symbol I’ve been using more and more ever since reading about the Platonic idea of the inferior (material) universe, the intermediate (intellectual) sphere, and the causal (spiritual) universe.
-Hall writes about this in his chapter “The Doctrine of Redemption Through Grace” in Lectures on Ancient Philosophy, and I’ve explained this in more detail in my Journal No 12.
+Hall writes about this in his chapter “The Doctrine of Redemption Through Grace” in Lectures on Ancient Philosophy, and I’ve explained this in more detail in my journal, Convergence from Multiple Threads.